aarons22/homebridge-bond/README.md

 ## Features

 This plugin currently supports the following devices and features:

 - Ceiling Fan
   - Light on/off
-   - Fan Speeds 1-3 (including off)
+  - Fan Speeds 1-8 (dynamic based on bond configuration)

 You can view the backlog of features [here](https://github.com/aarons22/homebridge-bond/).
 Feel free to add a feature request in the Issues tab!

 ## Installation